stdombek/docs/content/en/docs/Metadata/Inventory/MARCAuthority.md

 -   **MARC Authority: Create new MARC authority record.** This permission allows the user to create authority records.
 -   **quickMARC: View, edit MARC authority record.** This permission allows the user to view and edit MARC authority records.

+## Keyboard shortcuts

+Keyboard shortcuts allow you to perform actions in this app using the keyboard.
+See [Platform Essentials \> Keyboard shortcuts](../../../platform-essentials/keyboard-shortcuts/keyboardshortcuts/) for more information.

 ## Viewing a MARC authority record

 The full MARC record opens in the third pane once you search for and select an authority record.
 The heading or reference you selected will be highlighted in the record.